hetzwaard/philosophers/README.md

 ---
 ## Credits
-Built as a 42 school project.
+Built as a Codam project.
 Author: mahkilic (see repository).
 The project implements the classic concurrency exercise (Dining Philosophers) to learn thread synchronization and safe resource cleanup.